Jonathan B. Cohn

 We provide a model of governance in which a board arbitrates between an activist investor and a manager facing reputational concerns.
 The optimal level of internal board governance depends on both the severity of the agency conflict and the strength of external governance.
 Internal governance creates a certification effect, so greater intervention by the board can lead to worse managerial behavior.
 Internal and external governance are substitutes when external governance is weak (the board commits to an interventionist policy to induce participation from the activist) and complements when external governance is strong (the board relies to a greater extent on the activist's information).

 Using novel US environmental spill data, we document a robust negative relationship between the number of spills a firm experiences in a given year and its contemporaneous and lagged (but not future) cash flow.
-In addition, studying two natural experiments, we find an increase (decrease) in spills following negative (positive) shocks to a firm's financial resources, both in absolute terms and relative to control firms.
-Overall, our results suggest that firms' financial resources play an important role in their ability to mitigate environmental risk.
+In addition, studying two natural experiments, we find an increase (decrease) in spills following negative (positive) shocks to a firm's financial resources, relative to control firms.
+Overall, our results suggest that firms' financial resources play an important role in their ability to mitigate environmental risk and that such resources therefore affect communities in which these firms operate.

 Existing literature focuses on how corporate taxation affects firms' investment decisions by altering after-tax returns.
 This paper instead examines how corporate taxation affects investment by reducing the cash flow a firm has available to invest in the current period.
 I use a sharp nonlinearity in the mapping from pre-tax profitability to taxes created by the tax loss carryforward feature of the tax code to identify the cash flow effect of taxes.
 The results indicate that firms reduce investment when they pay more taxes, especially when unfavorable capital market conditions create a greater dependence of investment on internal sources of cash.